pholls/game256/README.md

 ## Node

 This app was originally built on Rails 5.0.1.
-It was changed to use Node.js 5.9.1, adapted using the app from the Heroku [Getting Started with Node on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article.
+It was adapted to use Node.js 5.9.1, using the app from the Heroku [Getting Started with Node on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article as a guide.

 View the deployed Node version [here](https://game-256-node.herokuapp.com/).
 Be sure to check out this repository's "[nodify](https://github.com/pholls/game256/tree/nodify-game)" branch.